squallone/DesignCode-SwiftUI/README.md

 # DesignCode-SwiftUI
-A multi-platform app for iOS, iPadOS and macOS from the Design and Code course "Build a SwiftUI app for iOS 14"
+A multi-platform app for iOS, iPadOS and macOS from the Design and Code course [Build a SwiftUI app for iOS 14](https://designcode.io/swiftui2-course)

 ![Screen_Shot_2020-07-13_at_3 21 54_PM](https://user-images.githubusercontent.com/2423459/129508976-817689de-80dc-4f67-8259-cafaa01f5c58.jpg)